 New overarching procedures (informative)

 Updates to processes for maintaining IHO technical standards are being discussed and awaiting finalisation and approval.
-Two approval procedures will be used:
+One of the following approval procedures will be used, selected according to IHO Res.
+2/2007 (as amended):

-Procedure 1: WG/PT → Committee → Council (if deemed appropriate) → Meber States
+Procedure 1: WG/PT → Committee → Council (if deemed appropriate) → Member States

 Note: WG/PT must conduct an impact study and submit it to the Committee alongside the draft standard package.